It is generally accepted that runners benefit from resistance training.

 In this study for example motorised strength and power training produced superior results to both free weight training and Olympic style weight lifting.
 Interestingly the latter was found to be largely ineffective.

 Studies that have investigated muscle contribution to running show the majority of the work is done by the ankle plantarflexors (calves) and quadriceps, 55% and 30% respectively.

-You’ll therefore get the best outcomes by focusing primarily on the muscles that act on the ankle and knee, with some general work on the hips, trunk and upper body.
+You’ll therefore get the best outcomes by focusing primarily on the muscles that act on your ankles and knees, with some general work on your hips, trunk and upper body.

 I recommend using slow repetition speeds because they have been shown to produce greater gains in strength and they mitigate the risks that fast repetitions pose.
 If you can’t stop the weight at any point during the repetition, the chances are you’re moving too fast.

 Lastly don’t listen to the people that tell you in order to improve your running speed you need to lift fast.
 That is simply not true.

 Do your speed work on the track and use your resistance training sessions to improve and maintain the function of your muscular system.